-3. Ignoring SEO optimization
+3. Ignoring SEO legwork

 Lack of internal link building, keyword research, title and meta description optimization

-Another content marketing mistake is disregarding SEO optimization.
+Another content marketing mistake is disregarding SEO details.
 For example, if you link build well but don’t target proper keywords, your site will come up at the top of the SERPs for keywords that just a handful of users search a month.
 Yes, you’ll get all the traffic that comes that way, but there will be no room for growth.

 On a flip side, there could be another reason for zero traffic.
 An un-optimized title and meta description will keep Google from giving your page much love.